-

 and wider than the original Reeves paint from England in the

 same box (below right).
-Is it possibly a forged brand paint?
+It is possibly a forged brand paint.

 -